kdheepak/blog/content/38-rust-lua-nvim.md

 [Neovim v0.5.0 is out](https://github.com/neovim/neovim/releases/tag/v0.5.0) and has good support for using lua as an alternative to vimscript.
 You can now use a `init.lua` file instead of a `.vimrc`.
-There are also now a bunch of really awesome plugins written in pure lua[^curated].
+There are now a bunch of really awesome plugins written in pure lua[^curated].

 [^curated]: You can find curated lists of neovim plugins and related projects [here](https://github.com/rockerBOO/awesome-neovim) and [here](http://neovimcraft.com/).

-One reason I think there's a lot of neat neovim plugins is that lua is a pretty neat language: it is small, portable and fast when using luajit, which neovim supports.
+One reason I think there's a lot of neat neovim plugins is that lua is a neat language: it is small and fast when using luajit, which neovim supports.
-Lua is a clean and simple language, and has support for some nice metaprogramming constructs and syntactic sugar that make code easy to read and write.
+Lua is also a clean and simple language, and has support for nice metaprogramming constructs and syntactic sugar that make code easy to read and write.

 However, there are a few things that can be quite odd or annoying when writing code in lua.
 There is no support for `continue` statements (although there is an acceptable workaround using `repeat break until true`).
-The standard library for string handling and manipulation quite bare bones, and users have to heavily rely on using `string:gsub` with regex patterns.
+The standard library for string handling and manipulation is quite bare bones, and you have to heavily rely on using `string:gsub` with regex patterns.
 And as far as I can tell, there's no Unicode support in the language.
 Neovim also uses lua 5.1, since that is the latest version of lua that works with luajit.
 And this means some of the improvements in lua 5.2 and lua 5.3 are not available to neovim users.